March 2024

 An absolute majority is necessary for the election of any officer or committee member, but, if after the first ballot no absolute majority is obtained, all nominees shall be dropped except the two receiving the highest number of votes during the first ballot, and these two shall be voted upon again.

-All officers and committee members specified in this Constitution under Article XVII, Section 1 and 2 shall serve until their successors assume office on the date of the installation of officers following the October election.
+All officers and committee members specified in this Constitution under Article XVII, Section 1 and 2 shall serve until their successors assume office on the date of the installation of officers, following the October election, on the second Sunday of January.

 Article XX – Duties of the President